 Paint over paneling

-Older mobile home models tend to have paneled walls.
+Some older mobile homes have wood paneling while other models tend to have paneled walls.
 The paneled walls also tend to be a pain when remodeling.
 One of the reasons is that they have grooves which make it hard to paint.
 See this link on painting over paneling.

 Do not lose hope, though!
 Here are the steps you can take to get those walls nice and evenly colored: